 Figure of sound intensity and distance

-Sound means here "sound intensity deviations" as sound energy size (1/ square law).
+Sound means here "sound intensity deviations" as sound energy quantity (1/ square law).

 Given: Reference distance r1, an other distance r2, and sound intensity I1 − Needed the other sound intensity I2.